Registration with the Open University

 - a detailed timetable for completion of the project.

 While a graduate student in good standing, the Stowers Institute will pay tuition and applicable fees to the Open University.
-The graduate student will receive a regular stipend, paid in accordance with the pay practices of the Stowers Institute plus applicable benefits.
-The Stowers Institute will normally reimburse reasonable travel expenditure up to a maximum of $2000 of relocation expenses for an overseas student’s move to the U.S. once a position has been offered.
-Cost of books and extracurricular activity fees are the graduate student's responsibility.
+The graduate student will receive regular pay, paid in accordance with the payroll practices of the Stowers Institute plus applicable benefits including medical, pharmacy, and dental insurance coverage.

 Registration for a degree

-When a student is admitted to the research degree program s/he is registered for an M.Phil. research degree.
-The formal recommendation to transfer to a Ph.D. is made at the end of the first year (probationary period).
-The recommendation may be deferred if supervisors need to see more work before they can give an opinion, or if the Open University requires more information before confirming a specific degree registration.
+When a student is admitted to the research degree program they are registered for an MPhil research degree.
+The formal recommendation to transfer to a PhD is made at the end of the first year (upgrade assessment).
+In exceptional circumstances, the recommendation may be deferred for up to 4 months.
+The expectation is that requests be submitted a minimum of one month prior to the upgrade deadline date, or if the Open University requires more information before confirming a specific degree registration.

 Continuing your registration